justahuman1/i3-grid/README.md

 ## Todos

-PR's very welcome :).
+PR's very welcome.
 Order of importance will be according to issues and PR count.

 - Support Multiple Screens (Current Top Priority)
 - Templating feature for quick floating env startup